-Nicholas Leger, IRANZ facilitator and Counties Manukau Academy Player Development Manager.
+Nicholas Leger is an IRANZ facilitator and before joining MAGS in 2018 served as Counties Manukau Player Development Manager for eight years.

-performance sport and a strong focus

-on visual and performing arts.
+An extensive range of extra-curricular opportunities and activities is offered to students.
+These include high performance sport and a strong focus on visual and performing arts.

-16 Prospectus